 About the Mary C. Turpie Prize

 The Mary C. Turpie Prize, established in 1993, is given to the candidate who has demonstrated outstanding abilities and achievement in American studies teaching, advising, and program development at the local or regional level.
-The recipient receives lifetime membership in the association.
-The awardee will be announced at the annual meeting of the American Studies Association, November 10, 2017.
+Recipients of the award receive lifetime membership in the association.
+The award is announced at the annual meeting of the American Studies Association.

-This award honors Mary C. Turpie, an early pioneer in American studies scholarship who published in painting, architecture, and music.
-Her most well-known work was an edited anthology, Studies in American Culture: Dominant Ideas and Images, which collected many foundational texts in the field.
+This award honors Mary C. Turpie, an early pioneer in American studies scholarship.
 Turpie was a long-time faculty member in the American Studies department at the University of Minnesota where she contributed to the development of American studies pedagogy, departments, and scholars through intensive mentorship and advising.
 She advised over a hundred students at any given time while presiding over dozens of dissertation projects.

 - A statement describing the nominee's achievements in developing degree programs, curricula, and (or) academic or public forums; the intellectual orientation of this programming (e.g., the critical frameworks or priorities that informed the design); the contribution of this programming to the home institution, as well as to local and regional publics; and (if relevant) its contribution to the field of American studies at the national or international levels.
 This statement might also address the contributions of the nominee's research to the field of American studies, as well as the bearing of the research on the teaching and programmatic work.